English

 5 wonderful things to see in Krakow and around

-Have you ever visited Saint Petersburg?
-If not here is a list of the top 5 beautiful attractions to visit in Saint Petersburg (plus one!).
+Have you ever visited the Russian city of Saint Petersburg?
+If not, here is a list of the top 5 beautiful attractions to visit in Saint Petersburg (plus one!).
 Saint Petersburg is a planned city.
-It was not built at a cross point of trades and cultures but built under the will of a Czar who had planned its
+It was not built at a crossroads of trades and cultures, but rather under the will of a Czar who had

 Syria: the destruction of Palmyra